 “If our greatest need had been information, God would have sent us an educator.
 If our greatest need had been technology, God would have sent us an engineer.
 If our greatest need had been money, God would have sent us an economist.
 If our greatest need had been fun, God would have sent us an entertainer.
 But our greatest need of all was our need for forgiveness, so God sent us a Saviour, Jesus Christ, to bring us eternal life.” – Dr. Michael Youseff

 If the world is desperate for something today, it is not more courses on communication, it is not more pop psychology, it is not more techniques and principles or 7 steps to happiness, it is not more courses on how to get along with each other.
-The most desperate need in our world today is one thing and one thing only, and that is to know the cleansing power of Jesus’s blood.
+The most desperate need in our world today is one thing and one thing only, and that is – to know the cleansing power of Jesus’s blood.
 All the motivational speakers in the world cannot accomplish that.
 Only the blood of Jesus Christ cleanses the heart from hatred, puts an end to bloodshed, changes the heart and the minds of people, and transforms lives.

-Many are the afflictions of the righteous, but the LORD delivers him out of them all. – Psalm 34:19
+“Many are the afflictions of the righteous, but the LORD delivers him out of them all.” – Psalm 34:19

 God promised victory, but you and I have to claim the authority to win the skirmish.
 The battle was already won at Calvary, but you and I must claim the skirmishes and the victory.
-To claim the victory and take the authority of Jesus, you and I must stand firm on every promise of God as given to us in the scripture.
+I find that I have victory over sin in my life when I approach each day acknowledging how capable I am of sinning or falling into sin.
+I admit every single day that I’m capable of lust, vain imagination, deceit, stealing, cheating, and laziness.
+And by approaching each day by admitting my vulnerability to sin, I find that I am in a better position to guard my heart and live by all the applicable promises of God that He gave me in order to have strength and victory over sin.
+To claim the victory and take the authority of Jesus, you and I must stand firm on every promise of God given to us in the scripture.
 For it written:

-- Isaiah 54:7, “No weapon formed against you will prevail”
+- “No weapon formed against you will prevail” – Isaiah 54:7

-- 1 Corinthians 15:57, “Thanks be to God, who gives us the victory through the Lord Jesus Christ”
+- “Thanks be to God, who gives us the victory through the Lord Jesus Christ” – 1 Corinthians 15:57

-- 2 Corinthians 2:14, “But thanks be to God who always leads us in a triumphant procession in Christ Jesus”
+- “But thanks be to God who always leads us in a triumphant procession in Christ Jesus” – 2 Corinthians 2:14

-A bird is free in the air, place the bird in the water and it loses it liberty.
+A bird is free in the air, place the bird in the water and it loses its liberty.
 A fish is free in the water, but if left on the sand it will perish, has it is out of the realm.
-Also, Christians are free when they are in the realm of obedience to the Lord Jesus Christ and His word.
-Our freedom is not freedom to sin but it is freedom NOT to sin.
+Also, Christians are free when they are in the realm of obedience to the Lord Jesus Christ and his words (Holy Bible).
+Our freedom is not freedom to sin, but it is freedom NOT to sin.

 A professing Christian was sentenced by the judge because he broke the law.
 Instead of asking for forgiveness or leniency, he rationalised his crime, he tried to justify it to the judge, but the judge ended up giving him double punishment.
 The man said to the Judge, “Your honour, as a believer in Christ, I am a new man, but I still have the old nature, and it was the old man that committed that crime, not the new man.”
 The judge then concluded saying, “Since the new man was an accomplish to the wrong, I’ll give him also 30 days in prison.”
 And so, the judge sentenced the man to 60 days in prison instead of 30 days.

 The Word of God tells us to deliver the unrepentant sinner to Satan for the destruction of the flesh so that the Spirit may be saved on the day of the Lord (1 Corinthians 5:5).
-The reason for such drastic measure is really to bring the person back to repentance.
-However, we are to do all we can for such person to help them turn from their sin.
-God may allow for the flesh to be destroyed physically but the soul would be saved eternally.
+The reason for such a drastic measure is really to bring the person back to repentance.
+However, we are to do all we can for such a person to help them turn from their sin.
+God may allow for the flesh to be destroyed physically, but the soul would be saved eternally.